 "The unity (coincidence, identity, equal action) of opposites is conditional, temporary, transitory, relative.
 The struggle of mutually exclusive opposites is absolute, just as development and motion are absolute."
 [Lenin (1961), pp.357-58.
-Italic emphases in the original.
-Bold emphases added.]
+Bold emphases alone added.]

 It could be argued that this is a little too glib.
 Maybe so, but that particular reaction will be tested to destruction in Essay Eight Part One.

 Independently of that, it isn't easy to see how an object being in one place and not in it, as well as being in two places at once, can explain how or why it actually moves.
 At best, this alleged 'contradiction' is derivative -- that is, it is reasonably clear that it is motion that explains (or which initiates) the 'contradiction', not the other way round.
 But, if that is so, what explains motion?

 Plainly, if dialecticians want to cling on to this 'theory', they will find they can't actually explain why objects move, which is rather odd since they spare no opportunity regaling us with the claim that they are the only ones who can!

 [DM = Dialectical Materialism.]

 It could be objected that DM-theorists in fact appeal to contradictory forces to account for motion, but we will see in Essay Eight Part Two that there is no interpretation that can be placed on the word "force", or on the word "contradiction", that will sustain such an archaic, animistic view of change and movement.